| GENERAL INFO (Jump to Diary)|

 I want a photo, but first; I have the sun right behind it.
 I drive

-underneath it in a tunnel, but it is too big, and I do two loops in the area
+underneath it in a tunnel, but the tower is too big, and I do two loops in the area

 - before I give up: It is either too big, or other houses hides the lower 50